mfizari/MountainProject-Web-Scraper/README.md

 This repository contains code that can be used with Scrapy, the web-scraping python framework, to scrape information on routes and users on Mountainproject.com <br/>

 ### Installation
 First, it is strongly recommended to operate Scrapy scripts in a virtual environment.
-Refer to the documentation for your

-Install a virtual environement .
 In Windows:
 ```
 py -m pip intall --user virtualenv
 ```